aruunr/ReactRocket/README.md

 ### How to run

-1.Clone the project and install npm from the root folder.
+1. Clone the project and install npm from the root folder.

-2.npm start
+2. npm start.